 We are glad that you’re interested in HDO.
 One of our three education options – Executive Master’s Degree, Professional Training, or Bachelor’s Degree – will help advance your personal and professional goals.
 If you have any questions, please do not hesitate to contact us.

-Director, Human Dimensions of Organizations
+Director (Interim), Human Dimensions of Organizations

 Students within liberal arts programs have extensive skills for surfing the Fourth Industrial Revolution.
 Bridging critical thinking and meaning-making with entrepreneurship and design, post-secondary liberal arts programs are positioned to generate the kinds of intuitive thinkers that understand the future.